denten-books/plain-text/4-format.md

 John Carrol on Metaphor and the Cognitive Representation of Computer systems

-The metaphor machine: A database method for creativity support Author links open the overlay panel.
+A database method for creativity support Author links open the overlay panel.
 Numbers correspond to the affiliation list which can be exposed by using the show more link.
 Lawrence F Young

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
 More than a parchment packet to be unwrapped and